Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 - asparagus

-Before you start cooking DIY homemade cat food for your cat, there are several highlights of meal planning and prepping all cat owners need to be mindful of:
+Before you start cooking DIY cat food for your cat, there are several highlights of meal planning and prepping that all cat owners need to be mindful of:

-- If you choose to cook meat for your cats, be mindful that your cat may still enjoy its meat rare.
-Not only does this make an ideal preference for your cat, but it’s also more nutritionally beneficial for it.
+- If you choose to cook meat for your cats, remember that they may still enjoy it rare.
+Not only is this a preferred option for your cat, but it’s also more nutritionally beneficial.

-The secret here is raw cooked meat still holds those healthy enzymes which benefit your cat’s well-being.
-At the same time, the surface of your cat's animal protein becomes cleared of bacteria through the cooking process.
+- The key is that raw, cooked meat still contains healthy enzymes that support your cat’s well-being.
+At the same time, the surface of your cat’s animal protein becomes cleared of bacteria through the cooking process.

-Additionally, the meat will stay moist and tender – an excellent treat for your cat. - In cooking for your furry friend, always avoid sausage meat and other processed meat.
-Processed meats may contain sulfite preservatives that are toxic for your cats.
+- Avoid sausage and other processed meats when cooking for your pet.
+Processed meats may contain sulfite preservatives that are toxic to your cats.
 Avoid processed meats in your homemade cat meal.

-- Be aware, any meat you feed to your cat raw, or rare, should be meat that has been checked by a veterinary specialist beforehand – such as the meat you purchase commercially, which goes through a thorough checkup before it is sold.
+- Be aware that any meat you feed your cat, raw or rare, should be meat that has been checked by a veterinary specialist, such as commercially purchased meat that undergoes a thorough inspection before sale.

-- Transitioning to DIY homemade cat food can be a challenge for some cats.
-As humans do, cats become accustomed to an aspect of their lives and change can be difficult.
-Go slow, and try not to get frustrated with your cat during the transition process.
+- Transitioning to homemade cat food can be challenging for some cats.
+As humans do, cats become accustomed to an aspect of their lives, and change can be difficult.
+Go slow, and avoid getting frustrated with your cat during the transition process.

-For some great tips, on how and why to transition your cat to a raw food or DIY food diet, take a look at Mercola healthy pets.
-They provide a series of videos on YouTube hosted by Dr. Becker.
+For some great tips on how and why to transition your cat to a raw food or DIY food diet, take a look at Mercola Healthy Pets.
+In addition, they provide a series of videos on YouTube hosted by Dr. Becker.

-Dr. Becker is extremely knowledgeable and provides outstanding information, in an easy-to-understand way, about the importance pet owners should put into considering their pet's diets.
-She is a great resource!
+Dr. Becker is exceptionally knowledgeable and provides excellent, easy-to-understand information about the importance of pet owners considering their pets’ diets.
+She is a great resource to learn from!

-Now, you are ready with the basics for your cat’s most essential dietary needs.
-Let us dive into three DIY homemade cat food recipes you can follow quite easily in your kitchen.
+You now have the basics covered for your cat’s essential dietary needs.
+Let us dive into three DIY homemade cat food recipes you can easily follow in your kitchen, and the ingredient list.

-For this DIY homemade cat food recipe, you’ll need several different ingredients.
-You have several alternative options, just in case you can't find the initial suggestions listed, or would prefer something else.
-Your cat may have a palate preference or need to adjust ingredients for dietary reasons.
+You’ll need several different ingredients for this DIY homemade cat food recipe.
+If you can’t find the initial suggestions, you have several alternatives or would prefer something else.
+Your cat may have a dietary preference or require ingredient adjustments.

 Ingredients